Conference theme and tracks

 Conference Day 1 (14 May 2025, Wednesday)

-Session 1: Future of manufacturing
+Session 1: The Future of manufacturing

 09:15 - 09:30 | Opening remark | |